Workshop & sessions

 Diverse structural and technique protocols that are embedded in to the session allow each body to rearticulate itself, finding its own ways to more depth, inner strength and broader focus.
 Starting from the idea that movement is inherent to the body, that the body genuinely wants to move and be understood in the movement, this workshop deepens on many levels any existing physical practice.

-Sessions & workshops of SENSITIVE DANCES have been held in numerous institutions and venues including Centre for Expanded Poetics at Concordia University (Montréal), MA of Dance Department at Latvian Academy of Culture (Riga), Dance Department at Academy of Dramatic Art – University of Zagreb, Notafe Festival (Viljandi, Estonia), Santarcangelo dei Teatri (Santarcangelo, Italy), Prostor Plus (Rijeka, Croatia), Company training & process at Zagreb Dance Ensemble, Process for Sodaberg Choreographic Laboratory (Zagreb), sessions at Uferstudios / Tanzfabrik (Berlin).
+Sessions & workshops of SENSITIVE DANCES have been held in numerous institutions and venues including Centre for Expanded Poetics at Concordia University (Montréal, Canada), MA program at Dance Department at Latvian Academy of Culture (Riga, Latvia), BA program at Dance Department at Academy of Dramatic Art – University of Zagreb (Zagreb, Croatia), National Foundation for Dance (Belgrade, Serbia), Notafe Festival (Viljandi, Estonia), Santarcangelo dei Teatri (Santarcangelo, Italy), Prostor Plus (Rijeka, Croatia), Company training & process at Zagreb Dance Company (Zagreb, Croatia), Company training & process at Sodaberg Choreographic Laboratory (Zagreb, Croatia), rehearsal sessions at Uferstudios/Tanzfabrik (Berlin, Germany) and others.